Labs64/netlicensing.io/pages/contact.md

 ---
 layout: page
-title: "Getting Started"
+title: "Contact"
-description: "This step-by-step guide helps you to customize NetLicensing to your needs."
+description: "Looking for more information about Labs64 NetLicensing?
+You’ve come to the right place.
+We’d Love to Hear From You!"
-permalink: "/getting-started/"
+permalink: "/contact/"
 tags:
-- getting started
-- how-to
+- contact
 ---
 <div class="row NL_banner">
     <div class="col-md-8 col-md-offset-2 NL_about">